 Food Hygiene Rating

-Montpelier received the top rating of 5 = very good from Ealing Councils Food Regulatory Services Officer from an unannounced food inspection on 11th June 2015 - the letter of confirmation and rating certificate can be viewed using the link below.
+Montpelier received the top rating of 5 once more from Ealing Council's Food Regulatory Services Officer after an unannounced food inspection on 3rd July 2017.

 - Admission Criteria for Ealing Community Primary Schools, 2017-18